M66B/FairEmail/PRIVACY.md

 By default, personal data as mentioned above will be stored on your device for 30 days.

+Under the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), the Virginia Consumer Data Protection Act (VCDPA),
+Lei Geral de Proteção de Dados (LGPD), and other regulations, you have the right to know whether your personal data is stored, shared or sold to third parties, used for (targeted) advertising, profiling (for decision making), etc., and you have the right to access, rectify and delete personal data.
+Data stored on the device, see above for details, will never be shared, sold, used for advertising, profiling, etc.
+You can access and change this data through the app.
 You can delete this data, and you can opt-out of storing this data by uninstalling the app.
+To exercise your rights, or if you have questions about data retention, etc., you can contact the developer, see for contact information below.

 <br />